smallhadroncollider/taskell/roadmap.md

 ## Bugs

-- One bad config line stops all config from working - needs to merge with defaultConfig
 - Feels sluggish in sub-task view - cache main view?
 - Up and down in search gets a bit lost
 - Editing list title doesn't always have visibility